harnischllc/badder-calc/ADMIN_DASHBOARD_README.md

 3. All data will be permanently deleted

 ## Data Validation
-- Player imports require at least a name and player ID
+- Player imports require at least a name, player ID, and season
-- Team imports require at least a team name
+- Team imports require at least a team name and season
+- Season field accepts years between 1900-2100
 - Numeric fields are automatically converted and default to 0 if invalid
 - Empty or invalid rows are automatically filtered out

+## Multi-Season Data Management
+- Each player/team record is tied to a specific season
+- You can import data for multiple seasons in the same CSV
+- The dashboard displays all seasons together for easy comparison
+- Export includes all seasons in a single CSV file

 ## Browser Compatibility
 - Modern browsers with localStorage support